vlle/vlle/README.md

 #### Who am I?

-I am Artemii Kulikov.
+I am Artemii Kulikov, a 22-year-old currently living in Moscow.
- Currently living in Moscow, currently 22 years old 😁

 #### What do I do?

-Learning Python (and little C++)
-Sometimes having fun with Python for simple Telegram apps or simple scripts and games.
+I primarily focus on learning Python (with a little bit of knowledge in C++) and enjoy developing simple Telegram apps, scripts, and games.
+I am available for open-source projects and am actively looking for internship opportunities to further develop my skills and gain experience.

-I also love bash scripting.
+I also have a great interest in bash scripting.

-#### Hobby:
+#### Hobbies:

-- Coffee (mainly V60)
+- Coffee (especially V60)
-- Jogging (although I'm very lazy for this right now)
+- Jogging (although I've been lazy with this one lately)
-- Crafty indie-games (Factorio, Faster Than Light, Minecraft, etc)
+- Indie-games (Factorio, Faster Than Light, Minecraft, etc.)
-- Obscure horror films and videos on YT
+- Obscure horror films and videos on YouTube.

 #### Contact info:
 - E-mail: workerco@student.21-school.ru
-- TG: @mtrrb
+- Telegram: @mtrrb

 <!--
 **vlle/vlle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.